XYZ-Shaman/hello-world/README.md

 # hello-world
-This is a hello-world exercise
+This is a project to help introduce me to github
+I live on the moon